3dcitydb/3dcitydb/README.md

 Database deletion
 -----------------
-To drop an existing database instance of the 3D City Database, simply execute the shell script `DROP_DB` for your database and operating system.
-Make sure that you have entered the correct connection details in the script `CONNECTION_DETAILS` beforehand.
+To drop an existing database instance of the 3D City Database, simply execute the shell script `drop-db` for your database and operating system.
+Make sure that you have entered the correct connection details in the script `connection-details` beforehand.

 Using with Docker
 -----------------